matomo-org/developer-documentation/docs/5.x/javascript-extended.md

 Most of the widgets loading by AJAX are generated on server side which means the AJAX response is HTML, sometimes it contains javascript code as well.
 This is a very powerful yet simple pattern to load dynamic contents.

-There is an angularjs component that makes this possible easily, not only with widgets, but everytime, when we'd like to load the page before a time consuming process finished or we need a user interaction.
+There is a Vue.js component that makes this possible easily, not only with widgets, but everytime, when we'd like to load the page before a time consuming process finished or we need a user interaction.
 The component shows a loading animation until it finishes the request.

 #### How does it work?

 1. create a method in your plugin's controller file
 1. return a rendered template (the template can contain javascript in script tag)
-1. include the `piwik-widget-loader` component in the main twig file that loads when the user opens the page
+1. include the `CoreHome.WidgetLoader` component in the main twig file that loads when the user opens the page

 ```php
 // MyPlugin/Controller.php